The Monkees at Casino Rama, Orillia, ON on April 25, 2015

 “For Pete’s Sake”

 Peter returned to the stage to do the next song, and Micky left.
 Peter’s intro for this song seemed to go on a bit and didn’t really have punchline; he just talked about how the song was the end theme for the show in the second season and in reruns.
-I know previously he’s had a little joke there about the royalties.
+I know that previously he’s had a little joke there about the royalties, but he didn’t do it.

 “Randy Scouse Git”